Critical Care Medicine

 Medical Extracorporeal Membrane Oxygenation (ECMO) Program

-In 2018, multiple institutes (Heart Vascular Thoracic, Anesthesia, and Respiratory institutes) collaborated to develop a multidisciplinary medical ECMO team.
-The goal was to provide multidisciplinary care to patients with life-threatening cardio-respiratory failure in whom conventional ventilatory and adjunctive medical therapies were unsuccessful.
+The multidisciplinary Medical Extracorporeal Membrane Oxygenation (ECMO) team is a collaboration between the Cleveland Clinic’s Heart, Vascular and Thoracic Institute, Anesthesia Institute, and Respiratory Institute.
+The goal is to provide care to patients with life-threatening cardio-respiratory failure in whom conventional ventilatory and adjunctive medical therapies were unsuccessful.
 The medical ECMO team provides expertise in veno-venous ECMO.
 The program provides 24/7 interdisciplinary consultation for the triage of complex referrals for ECMO transfer eligibility (local, regional, national, and international).
-ECMO survivors are followed up in a post ECMO outpatient clinic to address physical, cognitive, and psychosomatic impairments.
-During the COVID-19 pandemic the ECMO specialists exclusively cared for some of the sickest patients with refractory lung failure and helped facilitate appropriate transition to ECMO.
+ECMO survivors are followed up in a post- ECMO outpatient clinic to address physical, cognitive, and psychosomatic impairments.

 Veno-Venous Extracorporeal Membrane Oxygenation Mortality (ECMO)